 Scam artists posing as charities can cause trouble for generous Kansans hoping to help their neighbors.
-Attorney General Derek Schmidt has committed himself to protecting Kansas consumers and providing educational resources to prevent scams and consumer victimization.
+Attorney General Kris Kobach has committed himself to protecting Kansas consumers and providing educational resources to prevent scams and consumer victimization.

 The Attorney General's Office enforces the Kansas Charitable Organizations and Solicitations Act, K.S.A.
 17-1759 et seq.
 We also oversee any modifications made to charitable trusts to ensure that the intent of the grantor is maintained.